TeachBooks/learn-programming/book/workflows/git/branch_merge.md

 ![Moving to branch `first-branch`](./images/branch4.png)

-Let us modify our `README.md` file again and add a "Getting started" section to it.
+Let us modify our `README.md` file again and add a sentence to the first line of it.
 Navigate to the `README.md` file, click the pencil icon to edit it, and add your content to the first line:

 ```
 Now I've edited this file on the `first-branch`-branch.